Deep Dive – Climate Change Series

 Objective #1: End the practice of expanding auto-dependent development.

 Portland’s One Climate Future notes that transportation accounts for 30% of emissions.
 Although this figure is below the national average, they believe it’s a figure worthy of attention.
-Portland’s climate action plan has a section titled “Mode Shift and Land Use” in which you find seven actions that collectively aim to end the expansion of auto-dependency.
+To this end, Portland’s climate action plan has a section titled “Mode Shift and Land Use” in which you find seven actions that collectively aim to end the expansion of auto-dependency.

 I’m going to focus on just one of those actions.
 It’s titled, “Land Use for a Smaller Carbon Footprint,” and it calls for creating “compact neighborhoods with a diversity of housing, jobs, and services nearby make vehicle trips shorter, and walking and biking between destinations easier.”
 Per the plan, this move towards a smaller carbon footprint happens via a multi-phase project called ReCode.